 Our areas of work are:

-- Pastoral care and spiritual assistance of people on the move
+- Pastoral care of and spiritual assistance to people on the move

 - Activities linked with the charism of our Congregation and promotion of our spirituality